Last Updated on

 This product’s flagship flavor is called “Chocolate Peanut Butter Madness”, which makes me concerned for this vegan shake’s sanity.

 What drove the chocolate peanut butter mad?
 Has it been sectioned?

-Powerootz describe their shakes as the “yummiest nutritional shakes ever”, a bold claim that I doubt is backed up by double-blind clinical trial.
+Powerootz describes their shakes as the “yummiest nutritional shakes ever”; a bold claim that I doubt is backed up by double-blind clinical trial.

 Still, I enjoyed the flavors personally, and so do many other people who swear by these shakes.